Transportation within Baltimore FAQ (v16.0 release July 14th, 2016)

 outer Loop I-695 from I-795 south all the way to I-95.

 EVENINGS: Inner Loop from I-95 southwest of town north to I-795 or I-83 south, and Towson to I-95.

 BOTH RUSH HOURS: I-95 Fort McHenry Tunnel both ways and the entire Washington DC area, especially I-95 between Fredericksburg and the Capital Beltway (I-495).

 Also, be careful approaching the Beltway from the West on I-70 backups frequently stretch several miles and are the site of almost daily fender-benders as fast cars brake for the sudden line-up of almost-stopped cars ahead of them during morning and afternoon rush hours.

 TRAFFIC REPORTS ON THE RADIOS: The following are recommended radio stations for traffic reports in their areas:

-Listening to traffic radio can be like listening to a cryptic code if you’re not used to knowing the local highways.
+Listening to traffic radio can be like listening to a cryptic code if you are not used to knowing the local highways.
 If you are not intimately familiar with the local roads, use traffic radio primarily to listen for major highway closures or traffic jams/backups.
-One example: “the JFX’ refers to the Jones Falls Expressway, or I-83 between the Beltway and downtown.
+One example: "JFX" refers to the Jones Falls Expressway, or I-83 inside the Baltimore I-695 beltway.

 INTERSTATE 95 ADVICE/TIPS